Welcome to Seattle Center

 As stewards of the campus, the Seattle Center department is actively working on major maintenance, capital improvements, and long-term planning projects, including:

-Planning and design are under way for redeveloping Memorial Stadium at Seattle Center.
+Construction is under way for the redevelopment of Memorial Stadium at Seattle Center.
 The reimagined, state-of-the-art stadium will be a place for everyone, including year-round student athletics, education, and a diverse array of arts, culture, entertainment, and community events, while creating new open space and transforming the heart of the Seattle Center campus for future generations.

 Memorial Stadium Microsite